 Read requests from the host via SCSI interface: After receiving a read request, the STICS searches the Hash Table by the LBA to determine the location of the data.
 Data requested may be in one of four different places: the RAM buffer, the log disk(s), the storage device in the local STICS, or a storage device in another STICS on the network.
 If the data is found in the RAM buffer, the data are copied from the RAM buffer to the requesting buffer.
 The STICS then signals the host that the request is complete.
-If the data are read from the log disk or storage device into the requesting buffer.
-Otherwise, the STICS encapsulates the request including LBA, current IP, and destination IP address into an IP packet and forwards it to the corresponding STICS.
+If the data is found in the log disk or the local storage device, the data are read from the log disk or storage device into the requesting buffer.
+Otherwise, the STICS encapsulates the request including LBA, current GLN, and destination GLN into an IP packet and forwards it to the corresponding STICS.

-Read requests from another STICS via Ethernet interface: When a read request is found after unpacking an incoming IP packet, the STICS obtains the IP and LBA from the packet.
-It then searches the Hash Table by the LBA and the source IP to determine the location of the data and sends the data back to the source STICS through the network.
+Read requests from another STICS via Ethernet interface: When a read request is found after unpacking an incoming IP packet, the STICS obtains the GLN and LBA from the packet.
+It then searches the Hash Table by the LBA and the source GLN to determine the location of the data.
+It locates and reads data from that location.
+Finally, it sends the data back to the source STICS through the network.